 Work release inmate on the run after killing at La. chicken plant, could be heading to Baton Rouge

-MONROE - A man from the Baton Rouge area serving out a sentence as a work release inmate in north Louisiana is on run after he allegedly stabbed a person to death Thursday.
+MONROE - A man from the Baton Rouge area who was serving out a sentence as a work release inmate in north Louisiana is on the run after he allegedly stabbed a person to death Thursday.

-KNOE reports the stabbing happened around 8:40 a.m. at Foster Farms in Union Parish.
-Authorities said a person was stabbed at the plant and died in the hospital.
+The stabbing happened around 8:40 a.m. at Foster Farms in Union Parish.
+Authorities said Bruce Causey, 48, stabbed a person at the plant, and the victim died in the hospital.

-The suspect, Bruce Causey, was on work release and is believed to be heading to the Baton Rouge area.
+It's still unclear what happened in the moments leading up to the stabbing.

+Sources tell The WBRZ Investigative Unit that Causey was picked up by another man after the stabbing at the plant and dropped off in Monroe.
+Law enforcement suspects he is on his way back to Baton Rouge.

+The person who gave Causey a ride has been taken into custody.

-Causey was last seen wearing blue jeans and a blue shirt and should be considered armed an dangerous.
+Causey was last seen wearing blue jeans and a blue shirt.
+He should be considered armed and dangerous.
 He is described as being 5′9″ and weighing 235 pounds.

+Causey has an extensive criminal past dating back more than 30 years and has been arrested more than a dozen times for violent crimes in the Baton Rouge area.
+His last arrest was in 2014 in East Baton Rouge.

 Trending News